 It may be necessary for a student to repeat a course to achieve a satisfactory grade.
-Students are encouraged to discuss the matter with their Graduate Faculty Advisor.
-A maximum of one course may be repeated in the International Business program.
+Students are encouraged to discuss the

 - Application for Degree: All graduate students are required to file an Application for Degree form with the Registrar's Office at the onset of the final term of study.
 The application is accessible on the Registrar's web page. - A minimum cumulative grade point average (GPA) of 3.00.